-C. PROPOSAL FILE UPDATES
+B. PROPOSAL FILE UPDATES

 It is the responsibility of the proposing organization to thoroughly review each proposal prior to submission.
-On occasion, however, a problem is identified with a portion of the proposal after the proposal has been electronically submitted to NSF.
+On occasion, however, a problem is identified with a portion of the proposal after the proposal has been submitted electronically to NSF.

-The FastLane Proposal File Update module allows the organization to request the replacement of files associated with a previously submitted proposal.
-Proposal file update requests must be submitted by an individual who is authorized to submit proposals on behalf of the organization, and electronically signed by the Authorized Organizational Representative (AOR).
-Update requests must contain a justification that addresses:
+The FastLane Proposal File Update Module allows the organization to request the replacement of files or revision of other Proposal Attributes, associated with a previously submitted proposal.
+A request for a proposal file update must be submitted by an individual who is authorized to submit proposals on behalf of the organization, and electronically signed by the Authorized Organizational Representative (AOR).
+An update request must contain a justification that addresses:

-- 1. why the file replacements are being requested; and - 2. any changes between the original and proposed replacement files.
+- 1. why the changes or file replacements are being requested; and - 2. any differences between the original and proposed replacement files.

+A request for a proposal file update automatically will be accepted if submitted prior to:

+- the deadline date specified in a program solicitation; - initiation of external peer review in cases when a target date is utilized; 34 and - initiation of external peer review in the case of an unsolicited proposal.

-A proposal file update request automatically will be accepted if submitted prior to the deadline/target date of the program announcement or solicitation, or anytime prior to review in the case of an unsolicited proposal.
-A request for a proposal file update after an established target or deadline date will require acceptance by the cognizant NSF Program Officer.
-Such requests only may be submitted in cases where a technical problem has been identified with the proposal (i.e., formatting or print problems).
-Therefore, changes to the content of a previously submitted proposal after the established deadline or target date should not be requested.
-When a request is accepted, the proposed files will immediately replace the existing files and become part of the official proposal.
+A request for a proposal file update after the timeframes specified above will require acceptance by the cognizant NSF Program Officer.
+Such requests may be submitted only to correct a technical problem with the proposal (i.e., formatting or print problems).
+Changes in the content of the proposal should not be requested after the timeframes specified above.
+When a request is accepted, the proposed files or revisions to proposal attributes will immediately replace the existing files and become part of the official proposal.

-PIs can access the proposal file update utility via the "Proposal Functions" section of FastLane.
-Authorized individuals in the organization's sponsored projects office (or equivalent) can initiate or review proposal file update requests using the "Submit Proposals/Supplements/File Updates/Withdrawals" module via the FastLane "Research Administration Functions".35
+Pls can access the Proposal File Update Module via the "Proposal Functions" section of FastLane.
+Authorized individuals in the organization's Sponsored Projects Office (or equivalent) can initiate or review requests for proposal file updates using the "Submit Proposals/Supplements/File Updates/Withdrawals" Module via the FastLane "Research Administration Functions."
+Module via the FastLane "Research Administration Functions."

-NSF will consider only one proposal file update request per proposal at a time.
+NSF will consider only one request for a proposal file update per proposal at a time.
 It is anticipated that it will be a rare occurrence for more than one file update request to be submitted for a proposal.